BlueBandicoot/k3s-lab/README.md

 ## Git repository structure

-+ ansible -- ansible scripts for deployment
+├── ansible -- Ansible scripts
-+ cluster
-    + base -- Entry point for Flux v2, contains global settings
-    + apps -- Applications which can be pruned when not tracked by Git anymore
-    + core -- Applictions which can not be pruned (depends on crds folder) when not tracked by Git anymore
-    + crds -- CustomResourceDefinitions necessary
-+ docs -- Keeps documentation
-+ README.md
+├── cluster -- Cluster data
+│   ├── apps -- Generic applications deployed, can be pruned if not tracked by Git anymore │   ├── base -- Entry point for Flux v2 and globally available configurations │   ├── core -- Core applications deployed, cannot be pruned if not tracked by Git anymore, depends on the crds folder │   └── crds -- Contains CustomResourceDefinitions needed globally by the cluster ├── docs -- Containers documentations
-+ scripts -- Contains diverse scripts
+├── scripts -- Contains needed scripts
-+ terraform -- Containers terraform scripts
+└── terraform -- Contains terraform deployment scripts

 ## Nodes
 + OS: